Documentation

 What This Tool Does

-The 1RM Strength Calculator estimates your one-rep max from training weight and reps, then provides practical load targets by percentage so you can plan bench press, squat, deadlift, and strength cycles more consistently.
+The 1RM One-Rep Max Calculator estimates your one-rep max from training weight and reps, then provides practical load targets by percentage so you can plan bench press, squat, deadlift, and strength cycles more consistently.

 How to Use